 When the students have finished, get them to quickly read the other group's paragraph, as they will need the information in order to answer the questions in the following group work.

-Group work Skills: Reading comprehension Students answer the questions in groups based on the text.
+Students answer the questions in groups based on the text.

 - a.
 Minerals, palm oil, rubber, timber

 - b.
 Mostly Asia and Africa

 - c.
 Engines, clothes, tools, weapons

 - d.
 Sell them to other countries